 To introduce ourselves: We are a small, friendly choir, specialising in European choral music up to about 1650.
 We sing two main concerts each year in Liverpool Cathedral Lady Chapel, in March and December.
 We also provide the music for a small number of church services throughout the year, beginning with a traditional service for us at St Asaph Cathedral each Autumn.

-Our next performances:
+Our next performance:

 This Autumn the Renaissance Music Group is looking at England’s own musical past, written after the Battle of Bosworth in 1485 when Henry VII became king and through the reign of his more famous son, Henry VIII, whose death in 1547 brought about such massive changes to religious life in this country and to the music that went with it.

-But we would like to have more singers to join and help us perform this splendid music.
-There is a lot of information about the group on this site, or you can ring Alan Wilson 0151-427 3791 or email Morris Davies at email@example.com.
+We would like to have more singers to join and help us perform this splendid music.
+There is a lot of information about the group on this site, or you can ring Alan Wilson 0151-427 3791 or email Morris Davies at firstname.lastname@example.org.
 Anyone interested is welcome to come to a rehearsal, (Wednesdays 7.30-10:00, University School of Music, off Oxford Street, from 24th September).

 Click on the Contents on the left to navigate our site.